hasithv/hasithv.github.io/content/posts/projects/24-08-17-basketballrandomwalk/index.md

 For the dataset, Dr. Redner only used games from 2006-2009, but I managed to obtain all playoff games after 2000.
 Using this, I looked at the distribution for the average number of plays per 30s

 {{< figure src="./images/playrate.svg" width="400px" align="center" caption="Distribution for $\lambda$ values.
-The orange normal curve mas mean 1.005 and std 0.1.
+The orange normal curve has mean 1.005 and std 0.1.
 I am not sure why there was a large deficit at the 1 play per 30s mark; it seems to be half as high as it shold be.">}}

 which gives us a prior for $\lambda$ that we can live-update to better fit our model to a given game (and we already have the prior for $X$):
 $$\lambda \sim \mathcal{N}(1.005,0.1)$$